victorgarciaesgi/regle/docs/src/core-concepts/rules/reusable-rules.md

 *optional*

-When you want to display messages for your field without necessarely being an error you can use the `tooltip` option.
-The aggregated tooltips will be available though `$field.xxx.$tooltips`.
+Use `tooltip` to display non-error-related messages for your field.
+These tooltips are aggregated and made accessible via `$field.xxx.$tooltips`.
+This is useful for providing additional information or guidance.

-## Parameters and active mode
+## Parameters and Active Mode

-With `createRule` you can easily define a rule that will depends on external parameters, and having an `$active` state
+With `createRule` you can easily define a rule that will depend on external parameters, and have an `$active` state.

-When declaring your validator, **regle** will detect that you rule needs parameters and make it a function declaration.
+When declaring your validator, **Regle** will detect that your rule requires parameters and transform it into a function declaration:

 ```ts twoslash
 // @noErrors
 import { createRule } from '@regle/core';